-Delivery Type(s): Mobile/Non-Resident, Residential, Virtual Duration (in Hours): 31.25
+Training Provider: Emergency Management Institute Delivery Type(s): Mobile/Non-Resident, Residential, Virtual Continuing Education Units: General: 3.1

 This course helps participants establish the essential core competencies required for performing the duties of the Situation Unit Leader (SITL) in an all-hazards incident.
 This course addresses all responsibilities appropriate to an SITL operating in a local- or state-level All-Hazards Incident Management Team (AHIMT).
 These responsibilities include processing information and intelligence and developing displays.
 The course is an instructor-led training that supports learning through discussion, lecture, and active participation in multiple exercises.
 By requiring participants to bring an SITL Kit to the instruction, the course provides a realistic, hands-on approach to mastering the skills of an SITL.